oliveroneill/hanserver/README.md

 discusses their development.

 ## Testing
-All tests can be run using the command `go test ./...`, as you can see there are only a few sets of tests at the moment, this will be worked on in the future.
+All tests can be run using the command `go test ./...`

 ## TODO
 This is a list of features or issues I'd like to work on in the future.